vtomasr5/postgresql-patroni-setup/README.md

 # Overview

-This repo it helps you quickly spin up a 2-node cluster of PostgreSQL, managed by Patroni.
+This repo it helps you quickly spin up a 2-node cluster of PostgreSQL, managed by Patroni using Consul.

-It's intended as a playground for us, and a learning resource that we wanted to share with the community.

 # What's in the cluster?